USB: A Unified Summarization Benchmark Across Tasks and Domains: Appendix

 \textbf{T5/Flan-T5} \quad We preface each input with an instruction for the task to be done, followed by the text from the source/summary to be input.
 We frame the Evidence Extraction and Extractive Summarization tasks as a sequence of Yes/No predictions for each sentence in the source.
 Each source sentence in the input is prefixed by an enumerated sentence id (e.g. SENT34), and the ground truth target is the sequence of all sentence ids, with a Yes/No following each according to it's positive/negative label (e.g. ``SENT0 Yes SENT1 No SENT2 No...'').
 Similarly, for Factuality Classification, the target is a single Yes/No based on the label.
 During inference, we measure the probabilities of generated Yes/No tokens which allows us to measure AUC scores too.
 For Unsupported Span Prediction, we generated the ground truth target by surrounding the unsupported spans in the summary with begin-span and end-span tags.

 \textbf{Llama/Vicuna} \quad For Llama and Vicuna we use the exact same input formatting.
 Compared to the Flan-T5 data formatting, we use a different set of instructions for these models, after trying out plausible variants for each task on the validation set.
 We provide 4 different instances as few-shot examples following the instruction in each datapoint for each task.
 The few-shot examples are chosen by sampling from the training set without replacement.
-Due to limitations in sequence length, we only select few-shot examples which can be represented in a maximum of 512 tokens, thus using upto 2048 tokens across few-shot examples and leaving the rest for the primary input.
+Due to limitations in sequence length, we only use a maximum of 2048 tokens for the few-shot examples.
+For the tasks which require the full document in the input (i.e. ABS, EXT, EVEXT, TOPIC), we use 4 examples with each having a maximum of 512 tokens.
+For the remaining tasks, we use 16 examples each with a maximum length of 128 tokens.
+The few-shot examples are sampled (without replacement) from the training set while creating the prompt for each datapoint in the test set.
 Since these are decoder-only models which essentially generate plausible completions of the input string, we preface each output with a word (e.g. ``SUMMARY:'', ``LABELS:'') in the few-shot examples and at the end of the prompt to trigger the generation of the required summary/labels.

 \textbf{GPT-3.5-turbo} \quad The formatting of input and output is exactly the same as for Llama/Vicuna for all tasks except Evidence Extraction and Extractive Summarization.
 For these two tasks, we found that this model performed much better if we prompted it to generate the source sentence ids which should be assigned the positive label, instead of generating a Yes/No prediction for each source sentence.
 So we changed the output formatting in our few-shot examples accordingly.
 For this model too, we choose a different set of instructions for the tasks by experimenting with different options on the validation set.